Yakir Yerushalayim

-There are eight categories for the award: Education; Culture; Public Service; Promoting Unity and Tolerance; Volunteering, Charity, and Kindness; Research and Academia; Religion and Israeli Heritage; Development and Infrastructure.(Each year, the award will be given in at least six out of the eight existing categories.
-Every two consecutive years, the award will be given in all eight categories).
+There are eight categories for the award: Education; Culture; Public Service; Promoting Unity and Tolerance; Volunteering, Charity, and Kindness; Research and Academia; Religion and Israeli Heritage; and Development and Infrastructure.
+To ensure comprehensive coverage, the award is given in at least six of these categories annually, with all eight covered over any two-year cycle.

-Prize winners are entitled to be buried in the Yakirey Yerushalayim' section at the Har HaMenuchot Cemetery.
+Honorees are entitled to be interred in the Yakir Yerushalayim section of Har HaMenuchot Cemetery.